Since I have shared parts of this story a few times now I thought I would talk about moving to the Netherlands and starting a new job there.

 Sogeti is a part of the Capgemini group.
 For those of you that don’t speak Dutch, Nederland is the Dutch translation of the Netherlands.
 Basically, I work for the Dutch branch of Sogeti.

-Having lived in the UK all my life there are a few things I had to get use to over here in the Netherlands.
+Due to the fact that I lived in the UK all my life there are a few things I had to get use to after moving to the Netherlands.
 At the beginning there was administration to deal with.
-After been spoilt with the NHS back in the UK I suddenly had to get used to having mandatory health insurance.

 And rather amusingly I had to change to a Dutch driving license to hire a car out in the UK.
 The UK driving license comes with an address.
 If you move you must change your driving license to be valid.
 To renew an English license, you must have an address in England.